• Skip to primary navigation

 Greedygirlgourmet eating 2 sandwiches in Scotland

 Hi I'm Zhen also known as GGG!
 I couldn't boil water till I was 18!
-However, I love creating community and nurturing people, so when I lived abroad (in St. Andrews then London) for 11 years, I started hosting regular parties for friends and that's how I started cooking!
-I even organised a supper club for charity, which strangers came to!
+However, I love creating community and nurturing people, so when I lived abroad (in St. Andrews then London) for 11 years, I started hosting regular parties for friends, and that's how I started cooking and helping out in professional kitchens.
+(Couldn't cook before that!)
+I even organised a supper club for charity (which strangers came to!)
 Learning to cook late, I make sure my recipes go into enough detail for those new to Asian cuisine or who love a test kitchen approach to cooking!

 More about GGG ->

-Popular Dishes
+Popular Recipes

 • 3 chicken thighs baked in teriyaki sauce with sesame seeds and green onions.